 - Finely chop the shallot, slice the celery, de-seed and slice the pepper (if using) and crush the garlic

-- Add to a pan with the olive oil and sweat gently for 5 minutes or so till the shallot is soft.
+Add to a pan with the olive oil and sweat gently for 5 minutes or so until the shallot is soft.

 - Add the paprika and caraway seed and stir through.